All information is subject to change.

 Dr. Flenner will then ask all physicians in attendance and the newly graduated physicians to rise and join him in reciting the Hippocratic Oath in unison.

-Following the Physician Assistant Oath, the Chief Marshal will lead the graduates out of the arena.
+Following the Hippocratic Oath, the Chief Marshal will lead the graduates out of the arena.
 All graduates must remain at their seats until they have been instructed by the Marshals to exit.

 Class photos will also be taken by program in the Exhibition Hall after the ceremony.
 Programs will be called, one at a time; please wait at your table until your program is called.
 Do not depart until your picture has been taken.
-Individual photographs taken of each graduate during the Ceremony, as well as your class photos, will be available for downloading for free at www.flickr.com/photos/evms.
+Class photos will be available for downloading for free at www.flickr.com/photos/evms.

 Graduates should return the academic regalia to the program table before leaving the Exhibition Hall.
 Staff will be waiting to assist the graduates in collecting regalia.